sumcoinlabs/docs/app/assets/docs/002-network-comparisons.md

 ## Consensus algorithm

 Sumcoin is secured by Proof-of-Stake consensus.
 Proof-of-Work uses energy as a scarce resource as means of selecting a block producer, while Proof-of-Stake uses time as a scare resource measured in "coin age".
 Once a transaction has reached an age of thirty days, these coins become eligible for participation in consensus.
 Mature UTXOs are used as proof of stake and are presented as evidence throught the "coinstake" transaction of a new block.
 [Reference client](https://github.com/sumcoinlabs/sumcoin) will try to find a new block once every second.
 If block is accepted by the network, a reward will be given to the minter.
 After ninety (90) days, a transaction reaches its maximum maturity and minting probability is at its highest.
-This minting can be done by simple, low energy computers, such as a raspberry pi, making the process energy efficient when compared to Proof-of-Work power consumption.
+This minting can be done by simple, very low energy computers, such as a raspberry pi, making the process energy efficient when compared to Proof-of-Work power consumption.

 Another benefit of Sumcoin's Proof-of-Stake mechanism is its monetary cost of attack.
 With Proof-of-Work, and individual can attempt to generate and verify faulty blocks without holding the Proof-of-Work coin or even a majority of the coin supply.
-Sumcoin requires the  malicious individual to hold Sumcoin with a coin age of thirty days minimum, as well as being required to hold a majority sum of the Sumcoin supply, increasing their risk massively.
+Sumcoin requires the  malicious individual to hold Sumcoin with a coin age of a one day minimum, as well as being required to hold a majority sum of the Sumcoin supply, increasing their risk massively.
 This makes such an attack economically unviable.
 The requirement of those verifying the blockchain to hold a portion of the supply means investors are protected from malicious outside sources who hold no coins.
 Those who hold Sumcoin and use the network, share interest in the security of the chain.

 ## Distribution

-Sumcoin is continually distributed via PoW block rewards.
-At the time of writing there is 27,264,390 SUM issued with annual inflation of 2.37%.
+Sumcoin was initially distributed via PoW block rewards.
+At the time of writing there are 200,000,000 SUM mined through POW with no annual inflation of of any kind.
-The `MAX_MONEY` variable in the Sumcoin source code is nothing but a placeholder.
-There is no final number of Sumcoins issued, while inflation is steadily diverging toward fixed 1%.
-Sumcoin PoW block reward is product of network Proof-of-Work hashrate: the higher the network hashrate, the lower the block reward.
-This mechanism is effectively "pegging" the issuance of Sumcoins to the development of Scrypt ASIC miners.
-Reasoning behind this decision is that it's expected that development of Scrypt miners represents the level of advancement of general cryptocurrency scene, at least that is something that is visible to the blockchain and can be encoded into an algorithm.

-Proof-of-Work reward formula is: `block_subsidy = 9999 / difficulty ^ (1/4)`

-Proof-of-Work coin mint rate is a function of difficulty, for every 16x in difficulty mint rate is halved.
+There is a final number of Sumcoins that can be mined, which is 200 Million coins.
+As of 2023, no further Sumcoins will come into supply and validation of Transactions are strictly handled by Proof-of-Stake (POS).

 ## Fee market